What is the course about?

 How will I be taught, and will there be any work outside the class?

-We will use a mixture of presentation and discussion in class, with the emphasis on the latter.
-To get the most out of the course you will need to do some reading between classes (usually about 20-30 pages per week) and have access to the internet, but the latter is not required..
+To get the most out of the course you will need to do some reading between classes (usually about 20-30 pages per week).

 Are there any other costs?
 Is there anything I need to bring?

-No, all required materials will be supplied during the course.
+No, all required reading materials will be made available during the course.

 When I've finished, what course can I do next?